-Downloading a 1GB picture of Lionel Richie on 1G would take 1 month, 18 days, 17 hours, 2 minutes and 47 seconds.
-Even in the early days‘ telephone and electronics companies knew that they were on to something but they needed to dial it in fast, so they switched from an analogue radio signal to digital transmission.
+Downloading a 1GB picture of Lionel Richie on 1G would take one month, 18 days, 17 hours, 2 minutes and 47 seconds.
+Even in the early days‘ telephone and electronics companies knew that they were on to something but they needed to dial it in fast, so they switched from an analog radio signal to digital transmission.

-There were only a few thousand cellular phones in use right now but that number is expected to grow considerably within the next few years during cellular evolution.
+There were only a few thousand cellular phones in use right now, but that number is expected to grow considerably within the next few years during mobile evolution.

-And 2G was born, with 2G a one-gigabyte photo would only take 1 day, 13 hours, 16 minutes and 57 seconds to download.
-The digital era meant a phone could now send text-based messages but things were still clunky and slow.
+And 2G was born, with 2G a one-gigabyte photo would only take one day, 13 hours, 16 minutes and 57 seconds to download.
+The digital era meant a phone could now send text-based messages, but things were still clunky and slow.

 The 3G was a game-changer opening cell phones and computers to that small culture shift called the internet.
 Under 3G, a one-gigabyte picture of Backstreet Boys would take between 16 hours, 34 minutes and 12 seconds to 1 hour, 11 minutes and 34 seconds depending on your connection.

-Bringing us to today’s broadband standard- 4G.
-4G gave us strong video capabilities, basic gameplay and social media but we live in a full-on video driven world.
+They are bringing us to today’s broadband standard- 4G.
+4G gave us strong video capabilities, essential gameplay, and social media, but we live in a full-on video-driven world.

-Now in 4G land, a one-gigabyte picture would take 1 minute and 25 seconds to download completely on a good day, that is a huge jump from 3G but not even close to the jump to the next generation.
+Now in 4G land, a one-gigabyte picture would take 1 minute and 25 seconds to download entirely on a good day, that is a massive jump from 3G but not even close to the jump to the next generation.
 So without further ado, meet 5G.

-5G means 5th generation and it solves the biggest problem holding back 4G, that is, latency or lagging speed.
-Our phones today operate at about 50 milliseconds of latency, 5G, however, runs at less than one millisecond of latency you will just have to trust that means really fast connection.
+5G means 5th generation, and it solves the most significant problem holding back 4G, that is, latency or lagging speed.
+Our phones today operate at about 50 milliseconds of latency, 5G, however, runs at less than one millisecond of latency you will have to trust that means high-speed connection.

-This transformation rewrites the future in countless ways and it already has a name the “Internet of Things or IoT” and everything from remotely controlled surgeries to super smart homes to truly autonomous vehicles will be connected but to achieve instantaneous speeds the infrastructure must come with it.
+This transformation rewrites the future in countless ways, and it already has a name the “Internet of Things or IoT,” and everything from remotely controlled surgeries to super smart homes to genuinely autonomous vehicles will be connected but to achieve instantaneous speeds the infrastructure must come with it.

 5G networks require a completely new system of cell towers that operate at a different frequency that must be positioned closer to people’s homes and businesses to repeat their signals.

-For example in South Korea, with a small population and great infrastructure, the cost of 5G is set to exceed 8 billion dollars for a single service provider and according to Bloomberg the upgrade to 5G would cost 200 billion dollars a year in order to be built.
+For example in South Korea, with a small population and excellent infrastructure, the cost of 5G is set to exceed 8 billion dollars for a single service provider, and according to Bloomberg the upgrade to 5G would cost 200 billion dollars a year to be built.

 In the USA, AT&T became the first wireless carrier to launch a mobile network based on the 5G standard, it went live in 12 cities on December 18th, 2018 but it’s not fully operational yet.

-Once it is, however, AT&T said it will charge consumers $70 per month for 15 gigabytes which is not exactly cheap and t-mobile promised to have 5G up and running in 30 cities with actual usage starting this year and Verizon plans to release a 5G hotspot as well.
+Once it is, however, AT&T said it would charge consumers $70 per month for 15 gigabytes which is not exactly cheap, and t-mobile promised to have 5G up and running in 30 cities with actual usage starting this year, and Verizon plans to release a 5G hotspot as well.